Unicamp-OpenPower/main-site/blog/SDK.md

 ---
-title: How to Install IBM SDK on Ubuntu 16.04 Power Machines
+title: How to Install IBM SDK on Ubuntu 16.04/14.04 Power Machines
 layout: page
 date: 2016-05-30
 author: Guilherme Lucas da Silva
 ---

-This is a brief tutorial about how to install the IBM SDK on Power Machines.
-I decided to do this, cause Ubuntu 16.04 is not oficially supported, but it is possible to install it through the provided packages.

 # Downloading Packages
 You can use a script to download the necessary packages in the link above: